rachit-goyal1071/git-session/contibutors/riteshshukla.md

-Innogeeks should be capital -INNOGEEKS
+Innogeeks should be capital -"INNOGEEKS" and center aligned